About Me

 1. Nutrient cycling in the ocean

-3. Global biogeochemical inverse modeling
+3. Ocean inverse modeling

-4. Ocean data science
+5. Ocean data science